 The doctor will monitor the patient to ensure everything is fine and answer any questions.

-Intradermal administration, a type of stem cell delivery methods, means injecting the cells into the layer of the skin.
-There, stem cells can gradually be absorbed into the bloodstream.
+Intradermal administration is another type of local stem cell delivery method.
+It involves injecting the cells into the layer of the skin, where they can gradually be absorbed into the bloodstream.

-Intradermal administration of stem cells is commonly used for skin regeneration, cosmetic enhancements, and scar treatment.
-This method offers targeted therapy for wound healing and aesthetic improvements.
+Intradermal administration of stem cells offers targeted therapy for wound healing and aesthetic improvements, such as:

-We use this type of stem cell delivery methods to deliver MSC, exosomes and PRP for treating skin issues and for anti-age procedures.
+We use this type of stem cell delivery method to administer:

 Here is how stem cells can be administered intradermally: